 The letter sound is the first thing that children need to recognise.

-Only use capital letters for names and, when children are ready, at the beginning of sentences.
+Only use capital letters for names, countries etc and, when children are ready, at the beginning of sentences.

 Letter shape= grapheme.
 Letter sound= phoneme.